 Common symptoms of flea eggs on cats

-- skin irritation (back of the neck and base of the tail)
+- Small bumps and scratches around the neck and base of tail

 Learning about the life cycle of a flea